Advertisement

 The Block 2025 winners Britt and Taz.
 (Photography: The Block/Channel 9/9 Now)

-Most disappointed among the other teams were controversial Perth couple Han and Can from House 2, which was passed in and still hasn’t sold.
+Most disappointed among the other teams were controversial Perth couple Han and Can from House 2, which was passed in.
 While new parents Emma and Ben who worked on House 1, and announced their pregnancy on the show, also failed to score any prize money.
+Even as the next season nears its air date, the homes still haven’t sold.

 Han and Can from The Block 2025 int heir main ensuite reveal